universal-meaning-map/ipld-mindmap-old-readme/README.md

 ## Dimensions and recursivitiy
-_This is an attempt to understant the data structure from a different perspective, While developin it I found already a lot of references around graph theory and geometry and I'm pretty sure that there a lot more.
+_This is an attempt to understant the data structure from a different perspective, While developing it I found already a lot of references around graph theory and geometry and I'm pretty sure that there a lot more.
 I would highly appreciate references and insights to polish my naive aporach_

 ### 1D
 It is a requirement for our mindmap design to be able to represent relations that our mind can naturally concieve such as a bi-directional link ( `A` ⇄ `B` ) or a [`direct graph`](https://en.wikipedia.org/wiki/Directed_graph) like connections ( `A` → `B` → `C` → `A` )